rach7777/monax-may/thelonious.io_landingpage.md

 Like the abstracted layer for data processing that is "the cloud", the blockchain is merely an abstracted layer for computation and the delegation of information processing.
 In this network, joining is as simple as sending information along with a computable structure file that specifies the intent, or the "contract", upon which the logic applies.

-Thelonious is such a system, and the first of its kind.
+Thelonious is such a system, and the first of its kind to reach open beta.

 ##Thelonious

 Thelonious is Eris Industries' open-source blockchain design.

-It is designed not to be one blockchain, but rather millions of them; is it meant to complement, rather than compete with, its larger, fully-distributed cousins.
-Thelonious 1.0 incorporates functionality to interact with both Bitcoin and Ethereum right out of the box, and is capable of being hooked into other protocols
+It is designed not to be one blockchain, but millions of them: to complement, rather than compete with, its larger, fully-distributed cousins.
+Thelonious 1.0 incorporates functionality to interact with both Bitcoin and Ethereum right out of the box, and is capable of being hooked into other protocols and APIs with ease.

 Thelonious allows developers to design, test and deploy consensus-driven applications without servers and without the expense of mining-driven network security.
-Although Thelonious' default setting is transaction processing through [proof-of-work], it is designed so that users can set their blockchain to possess a range of consensus parameters from mixed Proof-of-work proof-of-stake, to pure proof of stake, to a "lockdown" mode where mining is dictated only by nodes possessing certain key pairs.
+Although Thelonious' default setting is transaction processing through a proof-of-work algorithm which will be familiar to anyone in the cryptocurrency space, it is designed so that users can set their blockchain to possess a range of consensus parameters from mixed Proof-of-work proof-of-stake, to pure proof of stake, to a "lockdown" mode where mining is dictated only by nodes possessing certain key pairs.

 Thelonious is able to be interconnected with other blockchains, is able to have its security and consensus parameters change over time, and - because it is meant to be used by a single corporation or application - is fast.